imagej/imagej.github.io/_pages/scripting/javascript.md

 imp.show();
 ```

-For a complex example see the example script {% include github repo='fiji' branch='master' path='plugins/Examples/Multithreaded_Image_Processing_in_Javascript.js' label='Multithreaded Image Processing in Javascript' %}, which, beyond parallelization, illustrates how to pass functions as arguments to other functions, and how to invoke them with variable number of arguments.
+For a complex example see the example script {% include github org='fiji' repo='fiji' branch='master' path='plugins/Examples/Multithreaded_Image_Processing_in_Javascript.js' label='Multithreaded Image Processing in JavaScript' %}, which, beyond parallelization, illustrates how to pass functions as arguments to other functions, and how to invoke them with variable number of arguments.

 #### Functions as Objects

-Any number of variables may be created on the fly on the body of a function, on its own <i>this</i> self reference pointer.
+Any number of variables may be created on the fly on the body of a function, on its own `this` self reference pointer.

-To create an object in Javascript, just declare a function first that stores the object's data:
+To create an object in JavaScript, just declare a function first that stores the object's data:

 ```java
 // Use uppercase, by convention